base/base/docs/specs/interop/token-bridging.md

 ### Interface

-Implementations of the `SuperchainERC20` standard will need to implement the following two public functions:
+Implementations of the `SuperchainERC20` standard will need to implement two external functions and two events:

 #### `__superchainMint`